Skip to Content

 Structure

 Structure refers to a particle’s ability to withstand compacting and settling during transportation.
 It’s essential for composting because it helps keep the material porous.
-When the decomposing material settles and closes off air spaces in a pile, the composting process slows.
+The composting process slows when the decomposing material settles and closes off air spaces in a pile.

 Compost Mixtures Design